MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 ![Game](~/images/getting_started/1_game_md.png)

-Currently it is just clearing the surface with blue color.
-For further information on creating your game, please look at the [Understanding the Code](/getting_started/2_understanding_the_code.md).
+Currently, it is just clearing the surface with blue color.
+For further information on creating your game, please look at the [Understanding the Code](../2_understanding_the_code.md).